luiz-resende/MLalgorithm-NLPclassification/README.md

   * Lines 154-178: a list with the classification models and their respective parameters for the StackingCVClassifier is created, the meta-classifier with its parameters for this model is selected and the ensemble meta-classifier method is instantiated with this list of base models, meta-classifier and needed parameters.
   * Lines 184-186: three flag variables are created (SINGLE, ALL and META) to generalize the fitting and prediction steps and enable the user to choose what to run without having to comment/uncomment lines.
   * Lines 192-208:
     * fits and generates predictions for a list of individual models in the Classification_Model function using parallelization to speed-up process, returning a matrix of size (n_samples,n_models) containig the predictions for the different models.
-To run this line, flags SINGLE=True and ALL=True
+To run this line, flags ```SINGLE=True``` and ```ALL=True```
     * fits and generates predictions for a single individual model, returning a vector of size (n_samples,1) containig the predictions.
-To run this line, flags SINGLE=True and ALL=False.
+To run this line, flags ```SINGLE=True``` and ```ALL=False```.
     * fits and generates predictions for the CustomStackVoting model in the Classification_Model function, returning a vector of size (n_samples,1) containig the predictions.
-To run this line, flags SINGLE=False and META=False
+To run this line, flags ```SINGLE=False``` and ```META=False```
     * fits and generates predictions for the StackingCVClassifier model, returning a vector of size (n_samples,1) containig the predictions.
-To run this line, flags SINGLE=False and META=True
+To run this line, flags ```SINGLE=False``` and ```META=True```
   * Lines 215-218: the predictions generated by any of the four options of fit/predict above are saved in a Pandas DataFrame structure and a .csv file containing the respective IDs for the predictions and the predictions is generated in order to be submitted to the kaggle competition.

+### RESULTS REPRODUCTION AND FEEDBACK

+The files described above were submitted containing the correct parameters in order to enable the results' reproduction.
+However, the user is invited to read the comments and descriptions of the functions in *Project_02_Functions.py* and in the classification models and see if better results can be achieved.
+If so, one can reach the authors through ```luiz.resendesilva@mail.mcgill.ca```.

+## FUTURE UPDATES

+The Multinomial Bernoulli Naive-Bayes classification model implemented from scratch was prove to take a longer time when generating the predictions.
+A possible future upgrade would be the implementation of the parallelization of some internal functions iterating through very sparce matrices and replacing some loops by vector operations.
+Another intended update is the implementation of furhter functions in the CustomVoringClassifier to enable the use of meta classification by feeding the predicitions of ```k``` base estimators to a meta-estimator that would be trained upon this data and learn to make predictions based on the performance of the ```k``` base estimators, as in StackingCVClassifier.
+Such updates were not implement in the classes submitted due to time restrictions.

 ## AUTHORS AND ACKNOWLEDGMENTS

 ### AUTHORSHIP